Azure-Samples/jfkfileshooverbot/README.md

 The Hoover Bot is a single-page Web app that works in any modern browser.
 We've tested it in current versions of Microsoft Edge, Mozilla Firefox, and Google Chrome.

-The Hovoer Bot requires a subscription to the following Microsoft Azure Cognitive Services.
+The Hoover Bot requires a subscription to the following Microsoft Azure Cognitive Services.
 A trial or regular free-tier subscription is fine.

 * Azure Bot Service: provides the chat-room-like conversational framework.
 * Text Analytics: extracts key phrases from user questions for use in search queries.